ParkShuttle: Generation III

 On 7 March 2018 the MRDH granted Connexxion a new concession for 15 years, for the period December 2018 to December 2033.

 This concession includes an extension of the route, renewal of the fleet of shuttles and driving in mixed traffic on some parts of the route.
-The supplier of the system is again www.2getthere.eu 2getthere, who has worked together with the municipality of Capelle aan den IJssel for this purpose.
+The supplier of the system is again 2getthere, who has worked together with the municipality of Capelle aan den IJssel for this purpose.
 Together they have submitted a proposal for the replacement and extension with the Marketplace for Infrastructure of the 'Verkeersonderneming', which was granted early 2017.
 With this, the 'Verkeersonderneming' is responsible for 50% of the costs of realization.

 In 2019 the vehicles were due to be replaced and the route extended to the Nieuwe Maas waterway, where passengers can change to the Waterbus at the Van Brienenoordbrug stop.
 In November 2022, after some delays due to the COVID-19 pandemic, the new third generation shuttles went into operation.
-The new vehicles are lighter than before, have air-conditioning and can drive in two directions which means the turning loops at the termini are no longer be needed.
+The new vehicles are lighter than before, have air-conditioning and can drive in two directions which means the turning loops at the termini are no longer needed.

-It is forseen to extend the existing route towards the waterfront where a stop for the Waterbus will be created.
+It is foreseen to extend the existing route towards the waterfront where a stop for the Waterbus will be created.
 On the extended route, the ParkShuttle will autonomously drive on the public road in mixed traffic.